The relationship between ‘systems thinking’ and ‘systems engineering’

 Because we understand how the components, sub-systems and systems are designed to work together (systems thinking), we systematically check at every stage of integration that they work as expected.
 In this way, we don’t just deliver a solution – we deliver an assured solution – assured against the original exam question of the desired outcome.

-This is why I work at Costain, as this kind of capability is a perfect complement to the depth and breadth of engineering experience we have.
+This is why so many systems engineers work at Costain, as this kind of capability is a perfect complement to the depth and breadth of engineering experience we have.